Australia's First Family of Entertainment

 BY SALLY JACKSON

-A painstaking five-year project to restore the troupe’s surviving 130 films has uncovered films once considered lost and shed light on the way Australians experienced moviegoing in the early 20th century.
+Over the years the NFSA has researched the troupe’s surviving 135 films, uncovering titles once considered lost and shedding light on the way Australians experienced moviegoing in the early 20th century.
 Film collections of this age are rare.
 Few come with the wealth of documentation found in the Corrick Collection, including photographs, tour memorabilia and oral history interviews with Leonard and his son John.

 From the surviving footage film curators Meg Labrum and Sally Jackson have identified and pieced together short and long versions of rare original nitrate films from Britain, the USA, France and Italy, as well as a number of Corrick family productions.
 Says Labrum, ‘It’s a treasure trove of black-and-white, tinted and hand-coloured stencilled films.’